nathancarter/weblurch/doc/plan.md

 tools other than Electron.
 These are orthogonal tasks, and need not all be done by the same developer.

+### Repository organization

+The `app/` folder is getting cluttered.
+Create an `app/examples/` subfolder and move every `*-example.html` and `*-example.solo.litcoffee` into it.
+Update any relative links to other resources, and any links to those pages.

 ### Improving documentation

 Documentation at the top of most unit test spec files is incomplete.
 Add